 Everybody knows the scene at the prow of the Titanic, the iconic view of Leo showing Kate how to fly.
 Though the doomed ship was built and last seen in Ireland (Belfast and Cobh respectively), a re-enactment of that scene might not be so easy, especially with modern safety regulations on passenger ships.
 But an alternative would be to walk out onto Titanic's prow and having a Kate moment - at Titanic Belfast.
-The outline of the sister ships Titanic and Olympic are part of the exhibition, and people have been see re-enacting THAT scene there.
+The outline of the sister ships Titanic and Olympic are part of the exhibition, and people have been seen re-enacting THAT scene there.
 Taking along a CD player loaded with Celine Dion is strictly optional!Continue to 5 of 8 below.

 05 of 08

 Another special event that will set you back by a few Euros but provide a true bird's eye view.
 From below.
 Because the Cliffs of Moher are normally only seen from above, or maybe from a boat, by humans not involved in the cliff rescue service.
 Hiring a helicopter will bring you on par with the seabirds that make the cliffs their home.
 And why not take in the Aran Islands as well?
-Let the chopper drop you off there and spend the rest of day walking, enjoying seafood and finally snuggling up in a cosy B&B. Contact Elite Aviation and Executive Helicopters in Galway for possible charter.
+Let the chopper drop you off there and spend the rest of day walking, enjoying seafood and finally snuggling up in a cozy B&B. Contact Elite Aviation and Executive Helicopters in Galway for possible charter.

 06 of 08